-Most existing PCR assays performed efficiently with wild-type Taq DNA polymerase may be converted to fast PCR assays with the KAPA2G Fast HotStart PCR Kit by following the protocol provided in this document.
+Most existing PCR assays performed efficiently with wildtype Taq DNA polymerase may be converted to fast PCR assays with the KAPA2G Fast PCR Kit by following the protocol provided in this document.

-The following assays are likely to be unsuitable for fast PCR with the KAPA2G Fast HotStart PCR Kit, and may require significant optimization:
+The following assays are likely to be unsuitable for fast PCR with the KAPA2G Fast PCR Kit:

-- Amplification of long fragments (>1 kb) from low target copy numbers - Amplification of highly GC-rich fragments (>70%) - Amplification from template samples that contain PCR inhibitors.
+- Amplification of long fragments (>1 kb) from low target copy numbers - Amplification of highly GC-rich fragments (>70%) - Amplification with primers that are prone to nonspecific annealing - Multiplex PCR - Amplification from template samples that contain PCR inhibitors.